Has Anyone Survived Lyme Disease?

 Does chronic Lyme disease mean symptoms are permanent?

-Recovery varies due to immune response, co-infections, timing of diagnosis, and individual vulnerability.
+Recovery varies based on immune response, co-infections, and timing of treatment.

-Should ongoing symptoms be dismissed if tests are negative?
+Should symptoms be dismissed if tests are negative?

 Related Reading